philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 Hopefully this article has helped show just how useful native support for class inheritance in CSS would be.

 Obviously this is just my opinion and one possible implementation.
-I'm very interested in feedback of other who have also struggled with solving this issue.
+I'm very interested in the feedback of others who have also struggled with solving this issue.